VUnit/vunit/docs/com/user_guide.rst

 Sending and Receiving
 ---------------------

 To send a message we must first create an actor for the receiver.
-The actor below has a name passed to the ``new_actor`` function but ``com`` also allows unnamed actors
+This is done with the ``new_actor`` function which takes an optional name parameter.
+If no name is given the actor will be assigned a name internally on the format ``_actor_<n>`` where ``n`` denotes an integer unique to the actor.

 .. code-block:: vhdl